Vertigo, that sickening feeling that the room is spinning, can spring up suddenly and come back often.

 Step 2: Lean forward, resting the top of your head on the floor in front of your knees, chin tucked in as though you were going to do a somersault.
-If you feel dizzier turning to the right or the left, turn your head toward the side that makes you feel dizzier.
-Again, you’ll feel dizzy in this position—and that’s good because it means the right changes are happening inside your inner ear.
+Again, you’ll feel dizzy—and that’s good because it means the right changes are happening inside your inner ear.
 Wait for the spinning feeling to subside.

-Step 3: Still kneeling in the same position, lift your head so that it is in a straight line with your back and you are either facing the floor or have your head turned toward the side that makes you dizziest.
+Step 3: Still kneeling in the same position, lift your head so that it is in a straight line with your back and you are facing the floor.
 Hold that position until the spinning feeling goes.